-These estimates are provided and supported by Firstbeat AnalyticsTM.
-For more information, go to garmin.com /performance-data/running.
+These estimates are provided and supported by Firstbeat.
+For more information, go to garmin.com/performance-data/running.

 NOTE: The estimates may seem inaccurate at first.
-The watch requires you to complete a few activities to learn about your performance.
+The device requires you to complete a few activities to learn about your performance.

-- VO2 max.: VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance (About VO2 Max.
-Estimates, page 37). - Predicted race times: The watch uses the VO2 max. estimate and your training history to provide a target race time based on your current state of fitness (Viewing Your Predicted Race Times, page 39). - HRV status: The watch analyzes your wrist heart rate readings while you are sleeping to determine your heart rate variability (HRV) status based on your personal, long-term HRV averages (Heart Rate Variability Status, page 40). - Performance condition: Your performance condition is a real-time assessment after 6 to 20 minutes of activity.
+VO2 max.: VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance.

+Predicted race times: Your device uses the VO2 max. estimate and your training history to provide a target race time based on your current state of fitness.

+HRV stress test: The heart rate variability (HRV) stress test requires a Garmin chest heart rate monitor.
+The device records your heart rate variability while standing still for 3 minutes.
+It provides your overall stress level.
+The scale is 1 to 100, and a lower score indicates a lower stress level.

+Performance condition: Your performance condition is a realtime assessment after 6 to 20 minutes of activity.
 It can be added as a data field so you can view your performance condition during the rest of your activity.
-It compares your real-time condition to your average fitness level (Performance Condition, page 41). - Functional threshold power (FTP): The watch uses your user profile information from the initial setup to estimate your FTP.
-For a more accurate rating, you can conduct a guided test (Getting Your FTP Estimate, page 42). - Lactate threshold: Lactate threshold requires a chest heart rate monitor.
+It compares your real-time condition to your average fitness level.

+Functional threshold power (FTP): The device uses your user profile information from the initial setup to estimate your FTP.
+For a more accurate rating, you can conduct a guided test.

+Lactate threshold: Lactate threshold requires a chest heart rate monitor.
 Lactate threshold is the point where your muscles start to rapidly fatigue.
-Your watch measures your lactate threshold level using heart rate data and pace (Lactate Threshold, page 41).
+Your device measures your lactate threshold level using heart rate data and pace.